devtechster/CS528-Mobile-and-Ubiquitous-Computing/README.md

-# CS528-Mobile-and-Ubiquitous-Computing
+# CS528 - Mobile and Ubiquitous Computing

-My assignments and exams from the course CS528 Mobile and Ubiquitous Computing from WPI.
+My assignments and exams from the course **CS528: Mobile and Ubiquitous Computing** at WPI.

+I took this course in **Fall 2023**.
+The coursework included:
+- 4 Assignments
+- 4 Quizzes
-I've taken this course in Fall 2023; we had 4 Assignments, 4 Quizes, 1 Final Project with Paper Presentation.
+- 1 Final Project with Paper Presentation

-For course overview refer resources folder
+For a course overview, refer to the `resources` folder.

+You can find my final project [here](https://github.com/devtechster/Quick-Learning)